wp-plugins/options-framework/readme.txt

 1. An example of the "Advanced Options" tab in the "Options Check" theme using this plugin.

 == Changelog ==

+= 1.8.3 =

+* Remove sanitization of info option and description field

 = 1.8.2 =